Tea Infused Desserts Ultimate Guide Steeped in Sweetness

 3.Is it better to use tea bags or loose-leaf tea for baking?

-Loose-leaf tea is generally superior because the leaves are larger and of higher quality, providing a more nuanced flavor.
-Tea bags often contain “fannings” or “dust,” which can lead to a more one-dimensional, astringent taste.
+Loose-leaf tea is generally better because it offers higher quality leaves and more nuanced flavor.
+Tea bags often contain finer particles that produce a stronger but less refined taste.

 4.Can I substitute sugar for honey in tea recipes?